SwedbankPay/developer.swedbankpay.com/_includes/moto.md

 }
 ```

-To fill out the card information, find the operation with
+You should be able to find the `operation` with `rel` equal to
-`rel` equal to `redirect-{{ api_redirect_rel }}` and redirect to the
+`redirect-{{ api_redirect_rel }}` in the response.
+This is the link to the
-page where the merchant employee fills out the payer’s card details.
+payment page.
+The merchant employee needs to visit this page and enter the card
+details provided by the payer.

 {:.code-view-header}
 **Response**